 Punakha Dzong

-The Punakha Dzong or Pungtang Dechen Photrang Dzong, is one of the most impressive places you get to visit in Bhutan.
+The Punakha Dzong is one of the most impressive places you get to visit in Bhutan.
 Situated at the confluence of the Pho Chhu (Male River) and Mo Chhu (Female River), the fortress is a historical and architectural marvel!
 The sheer size of it will leave you in awe!

 With its towering white-washed walls, intricately carved woodwork, and beautiful murals it really stands out.
 The best time to visit is during spring (March to May) to see the trees in full bloom and autumn (September to November) when the weather is pleasant and the landscape vibrant.

-As a guest, you can explore the central utse (tower), courtyards, one to two temples, and beautifully maintained gardens.
+As a guest, you can explore the central tower, courtyards, one to two temples, and beautifully maintained gardens.
 I recommend taking your time so your guide can tell you some stories and explain the wall paintings – it’s incredibly fascinating!

 Punakha Suspension Bridge